Aliases for EDNRA Gene

 GeneCards Summary for EDNRA Gene

 EDNRA (Endothelin Receptor Type A) is a Protein Coding gene.
-Diseases associated with EDNRA include migraine with or without aura 1 and mandibulofacial dysostosis with alopecia.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Diseases associated with EDNRA include mandibulofacial dysostosis with alopecia and migraine with or without aura 1.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and endothelin receptor activity.
 An important paralog of this gene is EDNRB.

 UniProtKB/Swiss-Prot for EDNRA Gene